RDMJeanne/FolderStructure/README.md

 This repository contains

-1. A template folder structure for PhD work in the life sciences, a one-stop-shop for an organised approach.
+1. A template folder structure for PhD work in the life/natural sciences, a one-stop-shop for an organised approach.
 2. A collection of all the lower-level templates (zipped folder structures and READMEs)

 ## TL;DR

-To get started with this PhD project folder template, download the "PhD.zip" file and unzip it to your desired location.
-Review the guide G\_\*\_READMEs to understand the purpose and best practices for each folder.
-Adjust the structure to your needs and edit the metadata M\_\*\_READMEs to capture your own project information.
-Add your files to the structure and document your metadata as you progress through your PhD.
+To get started with this PhD project folder template, **download the "PhD.zip"** file and unzip it to your desired location. **Review the guidance** G\_\*\_READMEs to understand the purpose and best practices for each folder.
+Adjust the structure to your needs and **edit the metadata M\_\*\_READMEs** to capture your own project information. **Add your files** to the structure and document your metadata as you progress through your PhD.
 By following these steps, you can use this template to streamline your workflow and improve your research productivity. \[Summarized by Meta LLaMA 3.1 8B Instruct\]

 ## Aim

-This folder structure is intended to support individual **research data management practices related** to your PhD.
+This folder structure is intended to support individual **research data management practices** related to your PhD.
 Your PhD may comprise multiple projects, experiments, and / or methods, which is mirrored in the structure.
+Researchers from other disciplines and stages are also very welcome to use and adapt the template according to their needs.
 Additionally, we attempted to include as much **best practice and advice** as possible **implicitly and explicitly** to help you stay organised during your journey.
-If you would like to read more about research data management best practices, please have a look at section **[References RDM](#References)**.
+If you would like to read more about research data management best practices, please have a look at the section **[References RDM](##References)**.
 For easy-to-read and easy-to-write experience we use [Markdown](https://daringfireball.net/projects/markdown/) \*.md files enriching plain text documents with some formatting syntax.

 The folder structure aims to be: